SALES OF FIXED AND VARIABLE ANNUITIES

 ANNUITY DISTRIBUTION SYSTEMS

-Insurance agents, including career agents, who sell the products of a single life insurance company, and independent agents, who represent several insurers, accounted for 45 percent of annuity sales in 2011.
-State and federal regulators require sellers of variable annuities, which are similar to stock market-based investments, to register with NASD and the Securities and Exchange Commission.
+Insurance agents, including career agents, who sell the products of a single life insurance company, and independent agents, who represent several insurers, accounted for 37 percent of annuity sales in 2013.
+State and federal regulators require sellers of variable annuities to register with NASD and the Securities and Exchange Commission.

 DEFFERED ANNUITY ASSETS, 2004-2013